-- (1) Subject to the Constitution, the functions of the police council are- - (a) to recruit, appoint and promote police officers up to the rank of inspector of police; - (b) to exercise disciplinary control over all police officers through the police courts; - (c) to advise the police authority on the ranks structure in the force; - (d) to formulate terms and conditions of service of members of the force subject to approval by the police authority;

-- (e) to formulate and establish standards of recruitment and training within the force; - (f) to determine the types and quality of equipment and supplies to be procured by the force; - (g) to formulate and advise the police authority on the policies of the force and ensure the implementation of that policy; - (h) to ensure efficient organisation and administration of the force; and - (i) to ensure that the force is of a national character and composition. - (2) The police council may appoint a committee from among its members to assist it in the performance of its functions under this section and may assign to it such functions subject to such conditions and restrictions as the Minister may think fit.
+- (1) Subject to the Constitution, the functions of the police council are- - (a) to recommend to the Public Service Commission, the recruitment, appointment and promotion of police officers up to the rank of inspector of police; - [paragraph (a) substituted by section 9 of Act 16 of 2006] - (b) to exercise disciplinary control over all police officers through the police courts; - (c) to advise the police authority on the ranks structure in the force; - (d) to formulate terms and conditions of service of members of the force subject to approval by the police authority; - (e) to formulate and establish standards of recruitment and training within the force; - (f) to determine the types and quality of equipment and supplies to be procured by the force; - (g) to formulate and advise the police authority on the policies of the force and ensure the implementation of that policy; - (h) to ensure efficient organisation and administration of the force; and - (i) to ensure that the force is of a national character and composition. - (2) The police council may appoint a committee from among its members to assist it in the performance of its functions under this section and may assign to it such functions subject to such conditions and restrictions as the Minister may think fit.